muhammad-adil86/Data-Analytics-Portfolio-Projects/SQL/README.md

 # SQL Projects

-This repository contains all the SQL based projects
+This portfolio section contains all the SQL based projects.